MultiPoolMiner/MultiPoolMiner/README.txt

 Q16.
 I am getting: ErrorCode error = method(handle, name, <IntPtr>Marshal.SizeOf<T>(),h.AddrOfPinnedObject(), out size);
 A16.
 Microsoft .NET Framework 4.5.1 or later is required for MultiPoolMiner to function properly.
 Please update from here: https://www.microsoft.com/en-us/download/details.aspx?id=40773

+Q17.
+Is there an option to split earnings?
+I want to mine 80% of the time to wallet A and 20% of the time to wallet B.
+A17.
+This feature is not implemented, however, there are external services you can use to achieve the same such as https://coinsplit.io/